LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Using LUDVIG for downstream tasks

+We consider uplifted 3D CLIP features $f$.
+We follow LERF~\citep{kerr2023lerf} and LangSplat~\citep{qin2023langsplat} to compute alignment scores between CLIP visual features and a text query, denoted as \emph{relevancy score}, and for object localization based on these relevancy scores.

-\vsp \paragraph{Relevancy map construction.} We consider a 2D feature map $F$ obtained by projecting the learned 3D CLIP features.
-Following LERF~\citep{kerr2023lerf} and LangSplat~\citep{qin2023langsplat}, the relevancy $\mathcal{R}_{p,q}$ at pixel $p$ between a text query $\phi_{\text{q}}$ and a rendered 3D CLIP embedding $F_p$ is defined as follows:
+\myparagraph{Relevancy scores} The relevancy $r_{i,q}$ between a feature $f_i$ and text query $\phi_{\text{q}}$ is defined as follows:

-where $T$ is a temperature parameter set to 10 by ~\cite{kerr2023lerf} and $\phi_{\text{cano}}^i$ is the CLIP embedding of a predefined canonical phrase chosen from “object," “things," “stuff," and “texture."
-The relevancy map $\mathcal{R}_{p,q}$ is then smoothed using a mean filter, with a kernel size of $K=11$ in our work.
+where $T$ is a temperature parameter set to 10 by~\cite{kerr2023lerf} and $\phi_{\text{cano}}^k$ is the CLIP embedding of a predefined canonical phrase chosen from “object," “things," “stuff," and “texture."
+Note that \cite{qin2023langsplat} compute the relevancy scores for 2D pixels, while we directly compute them for 3D Gaussians, allowing their manipulation in 3D.

-\vsp \paragraph{Relevancy map selection.} We refine 3D CLIP features with graph diffusion using different bandwidth values for the RBF kernel ($b_p \in \{ .0004, .002, .01, .05 \}$), and select the relevancy map that yields the highest relevancy score, which aligns with the semantic level selection process of LERF and LangSplat.
+\myparagraph{Localization} The 3D CLIP relevancies can be projected into 2D for a given camera pose, and used for localization and segmentation for each text query.
+For localization, we follow \cite{qin2023langsplat} and choose the pixel with the highest relevancy score, following a 2D smoothing using a mean filter with kernel size $K=5$ in our work.